ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

   usually runbooks, calendars, and incident response procedures!
 * No code goes to production unless reviewed (cowboy shipping is usually indicative of a brash engineering culture)
-* The company has a good number of non-engineers employees.
+* The company has a good number of non-engineering employees.
 In my experience this helps balance egos and somewhat limit the nonsense sometimes generated by engineering-first cultures.
 That's only valid if non-engineers employees interact meaningfully with the rest of the company!
 Say if there's a large